-A. Facility Wide Emission Limitations

-- The Permittee shall not cause, suffer, allow, or permit any OCS Source to emit smoke which has a shade, density, or appearance equal to or greater than No. 1 of the [Ringelmann] Chart for a period, or aggregate period of time in excess of six minutes during any one hour, provided that at no time during the said six minutes shall the shade, density, or appearance be equal to or greater than No. 2 of the [Ringelmann] Chart.
+- A. Facility Wide Emission Limitations - 1.
+The Permittee shall not cause, suffer, allow, or permit any OCS Source to emit smoke which has a shade, density, or appearance equal to or greater than No. 1 of the [Ringelmann] Chart for a period, or aggregate period of time in excess of six minutes during any one hour, provided that at no time during the said six minutes shall the shade, density, or appearance be equal to or greater than No. 2 of the [Ringelmann] Chart.
 [310 CMR 7.06(1)(a)] - 2.
 The Permittee shall not cause, suffer, allow, or permit the operation of any OCS Source to emit any contaminant(s), exclusive of uncombined water or smoke subject to Section IV(A)(1) above, that exceed(s) 20% opacity for a period or aggregate period of time in excess of two minutes during any one hour provided that, at no time during the said two minutes shall the opacity exceed 40%.
-[310 CMR 7.06(1)(b)] - The OCS marine vessels (in-transit and when docked), and offshore engines installed on the WTGs and/or ESPs are subject to the visible emission standards contained in 310 CMR 7.06(3).
-[310 CMR 7.06(3)] - No visible fugitive dust emissions shall be discharged in such a manner as to damage or cause air quality standards to be exceeded or interfere with the maintenance of air quality standards.
-[310 CMR 7.09(1)] - 5.
-The permittee shall report and certify GHG emissions annually for the preceding calendar year in accordance with 310 CMR 7.71.
-[310 CMR 7.71] - All diesel-fueled compression ignition internal combustion engines subject to New Source Performance Standards (NSPS) Subpart IIII with a displacement of less than 30 liters per cylinder shall use diesel fuel that meets the requirements of 40 CFR 1090.305 for nonroad diesel fuel.
+[310 CMR 7.06(1)(b)] - All diesel-fueled compression ignition internal combustion engines subject to New Source Performance Standards (NSPS) Subpart IIII with a displacement of less than 30 liters per cylinder shall be fired withuse diesel fuel not to exceed a maximum sulfur content that meets the requirements of 15 ppm.
+40 CFR 1090.305 for nonroad diesel fuel.
 [40 C.F.R.
-60.4207(b)] - 7.
+60.4207(b)] - 4.
 All diesel-fueled compression ignition internal combustion engines subject to New Source Performance Standards (NSPS) Subpart IIII with a displacement of greater than or equal to 30 liters per cylinder shall be limited to using diesel fuel not to exceed a maximum per-gallon sulfur content of 1,000 parts per million (ppm).